 Communications and Chapters Director

-Michael Miller was born and raised in the Denver, Colorado area.
-After struggling for over ten years with the use of heroin and alcohol, several treatment episodes and time spent incarcerated, he began his journey of recovery.
-Since then, Michael began a successful career in tech start-ups in the Denver area and after volunteering with Young People in Recovery, decided to shift his career towards helping others struggling with substance use disorder.
-He was offered a position building out a transitional living program for young men with opioid dependency at Carla Vista partnered with Valley Hope.
-Following his experiences and success with the treatment community, he transitioned into a role with YPR as a National Chapter Coordinator.
-Today Michael serves as YPR’s Communications & Chapter Director, coordinating both external communication and our incredible volunteer leaders across the country.
-In addition to his work with YPR facilitating and developing community organizing and advocacy efforts, Michael has served on Alkermes Inspiration Grant review board, serves with several Denver-area Recovery Courts and served on the Steering Committee for the 17th Judicial District’s Drug Court.
+Today Michael serves as YPR’s Communications & Chapter Director, coordinating both external communication and volunteer leaders across the country.
+In addition to his work with YPR developing community organizing and advocacy efforts, Michael has served on Alkermes Inspiration Grant review board, serves with several Denver-area Recovery Courts and serves on the Denver Sheriff’s Department Advisory Board.
 He is currently pursuing his BA in political science.
-In his personal time, Michael enjoys spending time reading, writing and enjoying Colorado’s outdoors with his wife Kasha and their dogs Chula and Petey.
+In his personal time, Michael enjoys spending time reading, painting, traveling and enjoying Colorado’s outdoors with his wife Kasha and their dogs Chula and Petey.

 Jenna Lee Gastineau